Cotyledon tomentosa f. variegata

 Variegated Bear's Paws

-Cotyledon tomentosa ‘Variegata’ is a succulent shrublet, up to 20 inches (50 cm) tall, densely branched.
-The leaves are flat, succulent and hairy, bright green with creamy variegation, up to 1.5 inches (3.5 cm) long with 3 – 10 (often reddish) teeth, arranged in a neat row.
-The bell-shaped flowers are light yellow, orange to orange-red or pinkish in color.
+Cotyledon tomentosa f. variegata is a succulent shrublet, up to 20 inches (50 cm) tall, with densely branched stems.
+The leaves are bright green, variegated irregularly with yellowish to cream-colored stripes or blotches.
+They are flat, hairy, arranged in a neat row, up to 1.5 inches (3.5 cm) long, and with 3 to 10, often reddish teeth.
+The bell-shaped flowers are light yellow, orange to orange-red, or pinkish.

 How to Grow and Care

-Bear's Paw grow in bright shaded areas where they rarely receive direct sunlight.
-Outdoors, plant them in slightly sandy, well-drained soil where water doesn’t collect after rain or irrigation.
+Bear's Paw grows in bright, shaded areas where it rarely receives direct sunlight.
+Outdoors, plant it in slightly sandy, well-drained soil where water does not collect after rain or irrigation.
 Potted plants require a container with at least one bottom drainage hole.
 When planting Bear's Paw in containers, select pots only slightly larger than the root system.

 Regular deep watering in the summer months, when the plant is actively growing, keeps the Bear's Paw healthy.
 Water garden plants deeply once weekly when there is no rainfall, supplying about 1 inch (2.5 cm) of water.
 Potted plants require watering when the soil had almost completely dried.
-Fully drench the soil until the water drains from the bottom hole in the pot, and empty the collected water after the pot finishes draining.
-Bear's Paw only require enough water in winter so the soil doesn’t dry completely and the plants don’t shrivel.
+Fully drench the soil until the water drains from the bottom hole in the pot and empty the collected water after the pot finishes draining.
+Bear's Paw only requires enough water in winter, so the soil does not dry completely, and the plants do not shrivel.

 Light fertilization twice monthly is only necessary during the active summer growing season.
 An all-purpose, water-soluble fertilizer, such as a 24-8-16 blend, works well for succulent plants.
 See more at: How to Grow and Care for a Bear's Paw (Cotyledon tomentosa).